LukasWoodtli/WebPage/content/modern_cpp_design.md

 *"Two important guidelines."*

 1. *"One is to localize, name, and isolate design decisions in your class - things that are subject to a trade-off or could be sensibly implemented in various ways."*
-2. *"The other guideline is to look for orthogonal policies, that is, policies that don’t need to interact with each other and that can be changed independently."*
+2. *"The other guideline is to look for orthogonal policies, that is, policies that don't need to interact with each other and that can be changed independently."*

 Techniques